 To use the body weight method of dosage calculation, a child’s weight recorded in pounds has to be converted into kilograms.

-- Set up a proportion using the number of pound in a kilogram in one fraction and the unknown weight in kilograms in the other fraction.
+- Set up a proportion using the number of pounds in a kilogram in one fraction and the unknown weight in kilograms in the other fraction.

 - For example, for a child weighing 42 pounds, the conversion is set up as follows: = The fractions are then cross-multiplied: 2.2 lb x Xkg= 1 kg x 42 lb; the problem is solved for X.